 Each semester the English department offers approximately 25 upper-division courses for majors, as well as numerous offerings for non-majors at the introductory and intermediate levels.

-English majors are required to take 11 courses in English, fulfilling the following specific requirements:
+English majors in the classes of 2018, 2019, and 2020 are required to take 11 courses in English, fulfilling the following specific requirements:

 Two Introductory Courses, including:

 1. Any Critical Reading and Writing (CRAW) course [e.g. Fiction, Drama, Multigenre] or Montserrat "L" course that is (a) taught by an English Faculty member AND (b) receives approval of its instructor to substitute for the CRAW requirement.

 2. Poetry and Poetics (prerequisite see #1, above).

 2. Either (a) Touchstones 2A: American Literature OR (b) Touchstones 2B: Later British and Anglophone Literature.

 **NOTE** If a student intends to study abroad in a non-English speaking country in the junior year, it is particularly important that these Survey courses be completed in the sophomore year.